meta-llama/prompt-ops/frontend/README.md

 ## License

-This project is licensed under the same terms as llama-prompt-ops.
+This project is licensed under the same terms as prompt-ops.